dt-rush/sameriver/README.md

 ### 0. What is it?

-A game engine which takes advantage of go's language features to define concurrently-executing entity and world logic relative to a traditional synchronous game loop ("input, update, draw").
+A game engine written in Go.

 ### 1. Development